 /wp-content/ directory.
 There are plugin-based object cache options such as W3 Total Cache and WP Rocket that do this by adding an advanced-cache.php file to

 Our clients at Kinsta can also purchase our Redis add-on and have it installed alongside PHP 5.6 or 7.0.
 Redis is an open source, in-memory data structure store, used as a database, cache and message broker.
-WP Tavern has a great article on persistent object caching if you want to learn more.
+Check out our article on how to use Redis as a persistent object cache if you want to learn more.

 Page caching stores the entire HTML of a page so that subsequent pageviews can be generated without WordPress having to generate the page.